chrxh/alien/README.md

 An important goal is to make the simulator user-friendly through a modern user interface, visually appealing rendering and a playful approach.
 </p>

+**IMPORTANT:** This branch contains the ongoing development for the next major upgrade.

 # Main features
 ### Physics and graphics engine
 - Particles for simulating soft body mechanics, heat dissipation, bondings, damages, phase transitions, etc.